South Indian Idlis

 Yield: Makes around 32-40 idlis depending on the Idli mold

 - 3 cups par boiled rice/Idli Rice/puzhungal arisi (see Tips)

 - 1 cup Urad dal (whole skinned black lentils)**

 Soak the lentil and par boiled rice separately for at least 6-8 hrs.
+If using fenugreek seeds, soak it along with rice.
 I have used Wet grinder to make my batter but you can do the same with your food processor.
 First add the rice in your grinder and grind it well.
 The batter will not be smooth but little coarse-grained.